When to plant

 Soil should be kept very moist up until the time that the fruits begin to mature, after which watering should taper off so the roots remain slightly damp.
 When watering it is important to use a dripper system, so the foliage, stems and fruit are kept dry.
 To protect their shallow roots from drying out and to prevent the above-ground parts of the plant from coming into contact with the soil, spread a layer of mulch under each plant.
-Zucchini are pollinated by bees, so avoid using insecticides around them.
+Bees pollinate zucchini, so avoid using insecticides around them.
 If natural pollination is not successful, try hand pollination.
 Gently remove the male flower (identified by its powdery pollen-covered stamens in the centre) and lightly wipe the inside of the female flower (identified by a slight swelling at its base) with it.

 Pests and Diseases

-Zucchini should be picked when they are young and tender; overdeveloped fruits are spongy and tasteless.
+Zucchini should be picked when young and tender; overdeveloped fruits are spongy and tasteless.
 Regular harvesting encourages a continual yield.
-Zucchini flowers are edible and are delicious dipped in a tempura batter and served as a side dish.
+Zucchini flowers are edible and are delicious, dipped in a tempura batter and served as a side dish.